WackyModer/WackyModer/README.md

 ## I will be inactive for about a month due to an IRL situation.
+I also may not be active at all, ever.

 ### Hello!